BOOK YOUR FREE STRATEGY SESSION

 Another major benefit to advisory shares is the ability to protect a company’s confidentiality during the especially sensitive moment of its early development.
 Advisors who are granted advisory shares are typically asked to sign confidentiality and non-disclosure agreements given the likelihood they’ll be exposed to strategic plans related to product development and marketing.

-Cons of Advisory Shares
+Cons of advisory shares

 One disadvantage to advisory shares: in issuing advisory shares, companies may not have the ability to prevent advisors from consulting for competitors.